philip-gai/announcement-drafter/README.md

 ## Quickstart Guide

 1. [Install the GitHub App](https://github.com/apps/repo-st) and authorize for any repositories or teams you would like it to be able to post to or watch for markdown posts.
 2. Add a `.github/announcement-drafter.yml` (not `.yaml`) configuration file to any repositories you want the bot to watch.
-[Look here for an example in the demo repo][repost demo config]
+[Look here for an example in the demo repo][announcement-drafter demo config]

    1. Provide what folders you want the `(repo)st` bot to watch and (optionally) what folders you would like it to ignore when new pull requests are open